Conditions inside Fukushima's melted nuclear reactors still unclear 13 years after disaster struck

 Decontamination work before the Tokyo Olympics meant to showcase Fukushima’s recovery led to the elimination of some no-go zones, but they remain in seven of 12 towns that had been fully or partially off-limits.

 In Futaba, the hardest-hit town and a co-host of the Fukushima Daiichi plant, a small area was opened in 2022.
 About 100 people, or 1.5% percent of the pre-disaster population, have returned to live.
-The other host town, Okuma, sacrificed part of its land to build an interim storage site for nuclear waste gathered from the decontamination, and 6% of its former residents have returned.
+The other host town, Okuma, which along with Futaba sacrificed part of its land to build an interim storage site for nuclear waste gathered from the decontamination, has seen 6% of its former residents return.

 Annual surveys show the majority of evacuees have no intention of returning home, citing lack of jobs, schools and lost communities, as well as radiation concerns.